kujukuju/DiscordToTwitter/README.md

 #pixelart
 ```

+---

+If you put hashtags at the end of your message it will override the defaults.

-You can also add hashtags to posts by putting them at the end of your message.
+If you don't want hashtags just put `$` at the end of your message it will remove all hashtags.

 ---